thlandgraf/raspi3-dual/README.md

 sudo apt-get install xterm
 ````

+After [modifying your Raspberry](https://www.raspberrypi.org/forums/viewtopic.php?f=63&t=246384&p=1504644&hilit=Dual+framebuffer#p1504551), you got all you need (you'll find a shadow of their config files in this repo).

-now we can run two independend XServers an launch an xterm on each
+Now we can run two independend XServers an launch an xterm on each

 ```
 sudo X :0 -layout Singlehead0 -sharevts &